 The January 1915 issue of Datchet Parish Magazine reported that Frederick had been taken ill: “We are sorry to hear that Private F Keeley, Grenadier Guards, is invalided at one of the Field Hospitals suffering from rheumatic fever.”

 Died of wounds

-Frederick survived until 10 March 1915 when he died from his wounds.
+Frederick returned to the Front and survived until 10 March 1915 when he died from his wounds.
 His Soldier’s Effects document, part of his military records, gives his place of death as No 26 Field Ambulance which suggests he may have died on the same day as he was wounded, on his way to hospital.